Digital Transformation and the Mobile Workforce

 Now that we’ve looked at what digital transformation is, where it has been, and where it’s headed, it’s time to outline exactly why you should make it a priority.

-For example, a client regularly uses your company for service X but has never used service Y. Why?
+For example, you’ve noticed a client regularly uses your company for service X, but has never used service Y. Why?
 Did the client tell the mobile worker that the service wasn’t wanted, or does the client simply not know about the offering?
-Digital transformation makes it easier than ever to collect collect data on those situations and use it to target customers at prime upselling and cross-selling moments.
-With a mature digital strategy, you can optimize your marketing efforts to reach customers in person, online, and everywhere in between.
+Digital transformation makes it easier than ever to collect data on such key information and use it to target customers at prime upselling and cross-selling moments.
+With a mature digital strategy and the proper technology, you can optimize your marketing efforts to reach customers in person, online, and everywhere in between.

 Too many companies take a siloed approach to their business—point solutions that don’t integrate, manual processes that don’t translate back into digital, and systems that don’t have bi-directional sync.
-Digital transformation allows your business to communicate, integrate, and gain a holistic view of the customer, mobile workers, and the back office.
+Digital transformation by way of robust tools allows your business to communicate, integrate, and gain a holistic view of the customer, mobile workers, and the back office.
 All in all, digital transformation offers unparalleled transparency into your business to run it properly and efficiently.